 The main object of the Group is the development of a large area of land at Manoel Island and Tigné Point, acquired from the Government of Malta for this purpose by virtue of a 99 year emphyteutical grant entered into on 15 June 2000.
 This development is intended in the main for resale purposes.
-Development works during the year ended 31 December 2019, reflected within the table below, were mainly focused on the Manoel Island phase of the project.
+Development works during the year ended 31 December 2020, reflected within the table below, were mainly focused on the Manoel Island phase of the project.
 In terms of the emphyteutical grant, the entire development shall be substantially completed by 31 March 2023.

 During the year ended 31 December 2019, the Group completed and transferred to the purchasers, residential units constructed on Tigné Point.
 The cost allocated to these apartments was recognised within cost of sales in profit or loss.
+During the year ended 31 December 2020 no such residential units were transferred to purchasers.
+The Company has entered into promise of sale agreements on 2 apartments which apartments will be delivered to their respective owners during 2021.